 Fly larvae – (Order Diptera) There are numerous species of aquatic fly larvae.
-Horse flies, mosquitoes, black flies, and midges are just a few examples.
-As larvae, flies have an elongated body which looks almost like a segmented worm.
+Horseflies, mosquitoes, blackflies, and midges are just a few examples.
+As larvae, flies have an elongated body that looks almost like a segmented worm.
 They have three pairs of legs which may be small and hard to see.
-Aquatic flies undergo a complete metamorphosis (i.e., with pupa stage) before emerging from the water as flying adults.
+Aquatic flies undergo complete metamorphosis (i.e., with the pupa stage) before emerging from the water as flying adults.

-Water beetles – (Order Coleoptera) Their are several families of beetles that live in water during their larval, pupal, and adult stages.
+Water beetles – (Order Coleoptera) There are several families of beetles that live in water during their larval, pupal, and adult stages.
 Beetle larvae may look somewhat similar to fly larvae, with long and segmented bodies.
-Adult water beetles will have a rounded, hardened forewing which covers most of their bodies.
+Adult water beetles will have a rounded, hardened forewing that covers most of their bodies.

 Water striders and water scorpions – (Order Hemiptera) Water striders and water scorpions are two common aquatic insects in the order Hemiptera (“true bugs”).
-Water striders have elongate bodies and thin, widely spread out legs, which allow them to stay on the surface of the water.
-Water scorpions have elongate and sometimes flat bodies.
-Water scorpions use their front pair of legs to capture prey; the front pair of legs are noticeably bulkier than the other legs.
+Water striders have elongated bodies and thin, widely spread-out legs, which allow them to stay on the surface of the water.
+Similarly, water scorpions have elongated and sometimes flat bodies.
+Water scorpions use their front pair of legs to capture prey; the front pair of legs is noticeably bulkier than the other legs.

 Are you interested in aquatic insects or want to teach children about aquatic insects?
 Check out the printable educational resources featuring my artwork, available in my Etsy shop and on my Teachers Pay Teachers page!

 Are you interested in reading more posts about animals and insects you can spot in your local area?
 Subscribe or follow Wild Earth Lab using the links below!